 The Coastal Conservancy works to ensure that all people have access to the coast, and to remove physical barriers that prevent people with disabilities from accessing the coast.

 The Coastal Conservancy has produced an Americans with Disabilities Act (ADA) Self-Evaluation and Transition Plan.
-The plan includes a review of documents and policies to ensure that people with disabilities have access to the programs and services offered and managed by the Conservancy.
-The Plan will also evaluate and develop a plan to address physical barriers if they are found to be present in Coastal Conservancy properties.
+The plan includes a review of documents and policies to ensure that people with disabilities have access to the programs and services offered and managed by the Conservancy, and evaluates and provides a plan to address physical barriers if they are found to be present in Coastal Conservancy properties.
 This plan was developed in consultation with ADA consulting specialists, MIG, and was informed by a series of workshops with advocates from the disability community as well as a public comment period.
 The plan includes opportunities for members of the public to provide ideas, concerns and comments.

 Information on how to file a complaint alleging discrimination on the basis of disability in the provision of services, activities, programs, or benefits by the State of California State Coastal Conservancy can be found here.

-A Wheelchair Rider’s Guide to the California Coast
+A Wheelchair Rider’s Guide to the California Coast / Wheeling Cal’s Coast

 The two editions of A Wheelchair Rider’s Guide to the California Coast and the Wheeling Cal’s Coast website provide information about accessibility coastal access points along the coast.
 The Wheeling Cal’s Coast website is currently down – it is being updated and will be back online soon.

 PDFs of a A Wheelchair Rider’s Guide can be found at these links: